egy.com suggests following articles

 EARLY OWNERS OF BUTE HOUSE

-Not to be confused with that other Bute House, which is today the official residence of Scotand’s First Minister situated in the heart of Edinburgh, the London Bute House is named after an unpopular 18th century Scottish nobleman who was British prime minister between May 1762 and April 1763).
+Not to be confused with that other Bute House, which is today the official residence of Scotland's First Minister situated in the heart of Edinburgh, the London Bute House is named after an unpopular 18th century Scottish nobleman who was British prime minister between May 1762 and April 1763).

 John Stuart (1713-92) Third Earl of Bute lived and later died at Bute House aged 79.
 Perhaps unpopular with the British public yet to his credit it was John Stuart who advised on the foundation of Kew Gardens.